symfony/symfony-docs/book/validation.rst

 -----------------

-So far, you've been able to add constraints to a class and ask whether or not that class passes all of the defined constraints.
-In some cases, however, you'll need to validate an object against only *some* of the constraints on that class.
+So far, you've been able to add constraints to a class and ask whether or not that class passes all the defined constraints.
+In some cases, however, you'll need to validate an object against only *some* constraints on that class.
 To do this, you can organize each constraint into one or more "validation groups", and then apply validation against just one group of constraints.